 Lactobacillus is a lactic acid-producing probiotic that inhibits the pathogens to create toxins, displaces them from key nutrient sites, and maintains a conducive environment for friendly bacterial growth.

-Maintains vaginal pH and supports your digestive health.Shop Now
+Maintains vaginal pH and supports your feminine health.Shop Now

 Benefits of Vaginal Probiotics - Lactobacillus Acidophilus & Lactobacillus Rhamnosus